DustinTheGreat/ServerlessSecurityCam/README.md

 ## Architecture
+ For each record written to the Kinesis data stream, the lambda function is invoked.
+This lambda reads the record from kinesis stream data.
+If there are any facial matches or mismatches, depending upon how the lambda is configured an email notification is sent via Amazon SNS
 ![project flow](Media/flow.png)

 We are going off the Brain_Power_fidgetology for Machine learning, just subsitute the webcam for the Raspberry Pi w/ SDK